 There is a 19 km diameter ghost crater 30 km west of the Zhurong landing site.
-Such ghost craters are widely distributed in the southern Utopian Planita.
+Such ghost craters are widely distributed in the southern Utopian Planitia.
 At present, its genesis includes differential compaction folds (Mcgill and Hills, 1992), the second graben formed by fold horizontal extension (Hobbs, 1967) and volumetric compaction (Buczkowski, 2004).
 Among them, the viewpoint of volume compaction considers the process of downward compaction of overburden materials along the inclined pit wall, which accurately explains the double ring graben of ghost crater.
 However, the inner graben of the ghost crater on the west side of the Zhurong landing site (Figure.
-15 (a)) is much deeper than the outer graben, and the elevation within the inner graben is also significantly lower than that outside (approximately 80 m), showing stronger compaction.
+19 (a)) is much deeper than the outer graben, and the elevation within the inner graben is also significantly lower than that outside (approximately 80 m), showing stronger compaction.
 However, some ghost craters do not have such a significant internal and external elevation difference (Figure.
-15 (b)).
+159(b)).
 Therefore, the shape of the ghost crater on the west side of Zhurong may be dominated by more than the compaction caused by water evaporation.
-In cases where there are a vast number of mud volcanoes and ejecta blocks covering ghost craters, we calculated that the material loss of ghost craters was around 12.504 km by utilizing the MEX HRSC MOLA blended DEM and 3D strata model.
-The volumes of the two muddy ejecta blocks are 1.244 km $3 \times 10.940$ km.
+In cases where there are a vast number of mud volcances and ejecta blocks covering ghost craters, we calculated that the material loss of ghost craters was around 12.504 km by subtracting the MEX HRSC MOLA blended DEM from the unreal 3D strata model which assuming that the ghost impact crater area is a plain .
+The volumes of the two muddy ejecta blocks are 1.244 km and 10.940 km obtained from real 3D strata model.
 The sum of them is close to the mass loss due to the ghost impacting force.
-This indicates that at places with drastic water thermal activity, such as Zhurong landing, in the process of forming ghost craters after the crater is buried by the VB, the upwelling and ejection of underground materials also plays a role in controlling the morphology of ghost craters.
+This indicates that at places with drastic groundwater activity, such as Zhurong landing, in the process of forming ghost craters after the crater is buried by the VB, the upwelling and ejection of underground materials also plays a role in controlling the morphology of ghost craters.

-Figure 15 (a) Ghost crater and topographic profile west of the landing site, blue: Ghost crater, red: ejecta block (CTX mosaic ID: E108\N24); (b) Ghost crater without material loss and its topographic profile (CTX mosaic ID: E104\N24, E108\N24).
+Figure 19(a) Ghost crater and topographic profile west of the landing site, blue: Ghost crater, red: ejecta block (CTX mosaic ID: E108\N24); (b) Ghost crater without material loss and its topographic profile (CTX mosaic ID: E104\N24, E108\N24).